 For the Aluminium Chajjas, a number of options were co

-nsidered, including ACP, high pressure laminates, solid Al. Sheet, etc. But eventually we settled for inexpensive and sleek aluminium chajjas.
-Four 6 inch long hollow box Al. sections were connected with tongue and groove joints to create the horizontal light shelves.
+nsidered, including ACP, high pressure laminates, and solid Al. Sheet, etc. But eventually we settled for inexpensive and sleek aluminium chajjas.
+Four 6-inch-long hollow box Al. sections were connected with tongue and groove joints to create the horizontal light shelves.

 Pivoted windows/using levers to operate the upper windows was a big challenge.
 Levers were introduced later due to the requirement raised by the operations team.
 Making corrections in our assumptions and incorporating the changes demanded by the users was one of the biggest challenges.

-Hi-wall split indoor units on inverter based technology were the most economical option for air-conditioning and the channels to run the piping were seamlessly integrated in the structural design.
-Similarly light grooves were introduced in the beams to house the lights so that the light fixtures became the integral part of structure.
+Hi-wall split indoor units on inverter-based technology were the most economical option for air-conditioning, and the channels to run the piping were seamlessly integrated in the structural design.
+Similarly, light grooves were introduced in the beams to house the lights so that the light fixtures became an integral part of the structure.

 QUICK FACTS

-Materials for Façade: Exposed RCC, Silver Anodized Aluminium Windows, Chajjas – Silver Anodized Aluminium Windows, Glass – Asahi reflective glass, Paint for exposed RCC – Krisna concare – Acrylic TRS, Other Wall surfaces – Asian Paints
+- Materials for Façade: Exposed RCC, Silver Anodised Aluminium Windows, Chajjas – Silver Anodised Aluminium Windows, Glass – Asahi reflective glass, Paint for exposed RCC – Krisna concare – Acrylic TRS, Other Wall surfaces – Asian Paints